-Esophageal erosions are observable during endoscopy and visually graded using the LA classification, which provides endoscopic stratification of esophagitis severity [32]:
+Esophageal erosions are observable during endoscopy and visually graded using the LA classification, which provides endoscopic stratification of esophagitis severity [32; 79]:

-- Grade A: One or more mucosal breaks ≤5 mm, does not extend between the tops of two mucosal folds - Grade B: One or more mucosal breaks 5 mm, does not extend between the tops of two mucosal folds - Grade C: One or more mucosal breaks that are continuous between the tops of two or more mucosal folds but involve less than 75% of the circumference - Grade D: One or more mucosal breaks that involve ≥75% of the esophageal circumference
+- Grade A (mild): One or more mucosal breaks ≤5 mm, does not extend between the tops of two mucosal folds - Grade B (mild): One or more mucosal breaks >5 mm, does not extend between the tops of two mucosal folds - Grade C (severe): One or more mucosal breaks that are continuous between the tops of two or more mucosal folds but involve less than 75% of the circumference - Grade D (severe): One or more mucosal breaks that involve ≥75% of the esophageal circumference

-Mucosal breaks are areas of slough or erythema with discrete demarcation from adjacent, more normallooking mucosa.
+Mucosal breaks are areas of slough or erythema with discrete demarcation from adjacent, more normal-looking mucosa.
 In a validation study, severity of esophageal acid exposure was significantly related to the severity grade of esophagitis.
 Pretreatment esophagitis grades A through C were significantly related to heartburn severity, PPI treatment outcomes, and risk for symptom relapse off of PPIs [32].
+Because there can be significant interobserver variability for mild erosive esophagitis (LA grade A), many experts only consider grades B or higher as objective evidence of GERD [79].